ErpNetDocs/tech/advanced/scripting/domain-model/entity-operations.md

 ### Creating a new entity

 Entities can be created using the appropriate repository's `createNew()` method.
-This will instantiate a new entity object that you can initialize with the required property values before saving or using it in your logic.
+This will instantiate a new entity object that you can initialize with the required data attribute values before saving or using it in your logic.

 For example, to create a new customer: